-The kill switch on an ATV is the red switch located on the left-side of the handle bars, as shown in the image below.
+The kill switch is the red switch located on the left-side of the handle bars, as shown in the image below.

-This switch is not to be confused with a safety lanyard kill switch that is installed on racing ATVs, remote kill switch for kids ATVs, or some random switch added by the owner to also work as a “hidden” kill switch.
-This kill switch is from the factory and is required to be on the ATV.
+This switch is not to be confused with a safety lanyard switch that is installed on racing ATVs, remote switch for kids models, or some random switch added by the owner to also work as a “hidden” kill switch.
+This switch is from the factory and is required to be on the unit.

-The purpose of the kill switch on an ATV is to shut the engine off when flipped.
-When the kill switch is flipped to off, the engine cuts power to the spark plugs and the fuel pump’s power is shut off, too.
+The purpose of it is to shut the engine off when flipped.
+When it is flipped to off, the engine cuts power to the spark plugs and the fuel pump.
 Cutting power to the spark plugs is not enough, as a hot engine can still ignite the cylinder and keep the engine running, so the fuel pump is turned off.

-The green button above the kill switch is the start engine button, and the yellow switch below is the reverse override, it allows you to go faster in reverse.
+The green button above the kill-switch is the start engine button, and the yellow switch below is the reverse override, it allows you to go faster in reverse.
 And people please, stop telling others that the kill switch stops theft, it does not.
 I don’t know where this came from, but there are websites saying this, and it makes you look dumb.

-As many have noticed, ATVs have both a key switch and a kill switch, and both shut the engine off.
+As many have noticed, 4-wheelers have both a key switch and a kill switch, and both shut the engine off.

-So, why even have a kill switch if the key switch does the same thing?
+So, why even have it if the key switch does the same thing?

-The main reason for a kill switch on an ATV is to stop the engine in emergencies.
-The kill switch is located on the handlebars and is within easy reach, unlike the key switch.
+The main reason for a kill-switch is to stop the engine in emergencies.
+The switch is located on the handlebars and is within easy reach, unlike the key switch.
 Reaching for the key switch would require riders to remove one or both hands from the handlebars, which is dangerous to do in emergency situations.

 All vehicles with handlebars will have a kill switch, even motorcycles have them.